Mary J. Scarlett Dixon

-Mary J. Scarlett Dixon (née, Scarlett; October 23, 1822 – January 28, 1900) was an American physician.
-She was also an activist in the anti-slavery cause.
+Mary J. Scarlett Dixon (née, Scarlett; October 23, 1822 – January 28, 1900) was an American physician and abolitionist from Pennsylvania.

 Early life and education

-Mary J. Scarlett was born in Robeson Township, Berks County, Pennsylvania, October 23, 1822.
+Mary J. Scarlett was born in Robeson Township, Berks County, Pennsylvania, on October 23, 1822.
 Her parents were members of the Society of Friends, and Mary was the youngest of seven children.
 Her father was a farmer.
 He died when she was about four years old, and a brother's death soon after left the mother with six children, on a farm which was not very productive.

 Dixon received her education in West Chester and Kennett Square, Pennsylvania.

 Abolitionist

-When the agitation against slavery loomed up in 1830, the family was the only one in the neighborhood that took an active part, and their house became the resort for anti-slavery lectures.
+When the agitation against slavery loomed up in 1830, the Scarlett family was the only one in the neighborhood that took an active part in the abolitionist movement, and their house began hosting anti-slavery lectures.
 When Mary was sixteen years old, her mother died.

-As soon as the family estate was settled, Dixon began to teach in country schools.
+After the family estate was settled, Dixon began to teach in country schools.
 She taught at Haramony school, in Bart township; she also taught in the family of Thomas Whitson, who then lived near Smyrna.

-Dixon and her sister Catharine kept a "free store" in Pennsgrove, Chester County, Pennsylvania but the marriage of Catharine ended this work.
+Dixon and her sister Catharine kept a "free store" in Pennsgrove, Chester County, Pennsylvania but the Catherine's marriage ended this work.
 After teaching a few years, Dixon went to boarding-school for a year, and again taught for a time, and went again to boarding-school one term.

 Medical school

-Dixon's thoughts were led towards medicine in early childhood.
+Dixon had reportedly dream of a career in medicine from early childhood.
 With the aim of becoming a physician, her teaching was to provide means.
 When, in 1850, the Female Medical College of Pennsylvania (later, Woman's Medical College of Pennsylvania), began accepting students, she received information from one of its professors.
 Duties to her oldest sister prevented her from entering until the autumn of 1855.
 Dixon was graduated in 1857.

-Feeling that the time for study was too short, she took another course of lectures, better to fit her for general practice.
+Feeling that the time for study was too short, Dixon took another course of lectures, better to fit her for general practice.
 During that course of lectures, she took special pains to obtain practice among the poor, in order to build up the clinic at the college, not only for her own benefit, hut for the general good of the college.